 An implantable cardioverter-defibrillator (ICD) is a small, battery-powered device.
 It fixes life-threatening changes in your heartbeat.
-If the ICD detects a life-threatening heart rhythm, it tries to get it back to normal.
+If the ICD detects a life-threatening heart rhythm, it tries to get it back to normal using electrical pulses.
 If the dangerous rhythm does not stop, the ICD sends an electric shock to the heart to restore a normal rhythm.
 The device then goes back to its watchful mode.

 The doctor puts an ICD in your chest and attaches it to thin wires, called leads.
 The leads carry the shocks from the ICD to the heart.

 Before the procedure, you will get medicine to help you relax.
 The doctor will make an incision (cut) in the skin just below your collarbone.
 The cut may be on either side of your chest.
 The doctor will put the ICD leads through the cut.
 Most of the time, the leads go into a large blood vessel in the upper chest.
 Then the doctor will guide the leads through the blood vessel into the heart.
 The doctor will place the ICD under the skin of your chest.
 He or she will attach the leads to the ICD.
 Then the cut will be closed with stitches.

 The procedure usually takes about an hour.
 You may stay in the hospital for 1 or 2 days.